heiglandreas/authLdap/readme.txt

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)
 2. This is the second screen shot

+== Changelog ==
+= 1.1.0 =
+* Changed the login-process.
+Now users that are not allowed to login due to missing group-memberships are not created within your blog as was the standard until Version 1.0.3 - Thanks to alex@tayts.com
+* Changed the default mail-address that is created when no mail-address can be retrieved from the LDAP from me@example.com to $username@example.com so that a new user can be created even though the mail address already exists in your blog - Also thanks to alex@tayts.com
+* Added support for WordPress-Table-prefixes as the capabilities of a user are interlany stored in a field that is named "$tablePrefix_capabilities" - again thanks to alex@tayts.com and also to sim0n of silicium.mine.nu